Single-use plastic ban and plastic alternatives

 Plastic alternatives and how to dispose of them

-As we move away from single-use packaging and products, a wide range of alternatives are now available.
-Many of these products are labelled - biodegradable, compostable or recyclable - and it can be confusing to know how to dispose of them.
+As we move away from single-use packaging and products, a wide range of alternatives, still single-use options are available.
+Many of these products are labelled: biodegradable, compostable or recyclable making it confusing to know how to dispose of them.

 Knowing the difference between materials, and which bin to put them in, will continue to support our collective efforts to reduce waste to landfill, and reduce the wrong items going in kerbside and public bins.